 biography

-Born Pierre de Lappe in New York City on October 5, 1935, actor Peter Brown was raised in Spokane, Washington, by his mother and stepfather.
+Peter Brown Born Pierre de Lappe in New York City on October 5, 1935, actor Peter Brown was raised in Spokane, Washington, by his mother and stepfather.
 Following graduation from high school, Brown went into the US Army, which is when he cultivated an interest in acting.
-Following his discharge, Brown moved to the Los Angeles area to break into show business.
-While working an odd job at a gas station, Brown met Jack Warner, and the Warner Bros. studio chief soon signed the young actor to a contract.
-His first major job for the studio was a part in an episode of Colt .45 titled The Peacemaker, which aired in October 1957.
-Small roles in other Warner Bros. series and films followed, until he was cast as Deputy Johnny McKay in the Warner Bros./ABC western series Lawman.
+After his discharge, Brown moved to the Los Angeles area to break into show business.
+While working an odd job at a gas station, a chance meeting with Warner Bros. studio head Jack Warner netted the young handsome actor a contract.
+His first major job for the studio was a part in an October 1957 episode of the ABC TV western Colt .45 titled Judgment Day.
+Small roles in other Warner Bros. series and films followed until he was cast as Deputy Johnny McKay in the ABC western series Lawman produced by Warner Bros.

-A 1958 still of Warner Brothers western TV series stars.
-From left to right: Will Hutchins, Peter Brown, Jack Kelly, Ty Hardin, James Garner, Wayde Preston, and John Russell
+LEFT: A 1958 still of Warner Brothers western TV series stars.
+From left to right: Will Hutchins, Peter Brown, Jack Kelly, Ty Hardin, James Garner, Wayde Preston, and John Russell.
+RIGHT: A late 1950s portrait of Lawman regular cast members Peter Brown, Peggie Castle, and John Russell

-Brown remained under contract with Warner Bros. until Lawman was canceled in 1962.
+Peter Brown Brown remained under contract with Warner Bros. until Lawman was canceled in 1962.
 He then freelanced in several films, including Summer Magic (1963; with Hayley Mills, Burl Ives, and Deborah Walley), Kitten with a Whip (1964; with Ann-Margret and John Forsythe), and Ride the Wild Surf (1964; with Tab Hunter, Barbara Eden, Fabian, and Shelley Fabares).
 Eventually, Brown signed a contract with Universal in 1965 and was cast in the NBC western series Laredo (1965-1967; with William Smith, Philip Carey, and Neville Brand).
 Brown's contract with Universal lapsed after Laredo was canceled in 1967, so Brown went back to work as a freelance actor.
 He had great success in early 1970s exploitation films, including memorable roles in Chrome and Hot Leather (1971; with William Smith and Marvin Gaye), Piranha (1972; with William Smith and Ahna Capri), and Foxy Brown (1974; with Pam Grier, Antonio Fargas, and Sid Haig).
-From the late 1970s onward, the bulk of Brown's work has been in television, both as a guest star on popular television programs and as a regular in several daytime dramas, including Loving and One Life to Live.
+From the late 1970s onward, the bulk of Brown's work was in television, both as a guest star on popular television programs and as a regular in several daytime dramas, including NBC's Days of Our Lives (1971-1980), the CBS soap The Young and the Restless, and ABC's One Life to Live.

 the films of peter brown